Risk and opportunity management system

-The risk management system is organised as a closed loop.
-As a result, we ensure the design’s effectiveness with respect to the defined risk management rules.
-In addition, this allows us to guarantee effective implementation and continuous improvement of the system based on results and experiences.
+The risk management system is organised as a closed loop to ensure the design’s effectiveness with respect to the defined risk management rules.
+This also allows us to guarantee effective implementation and continuous improvement of the system based on results and experiences.

 Risk management as a closed loop

 Systematically identifying and communicating opportunities is an integral part of the management and controlling system of METRO GROUP.
 Opportunities may refer to internal or external events and developments that can have a positive impact on our business development.
 In principle, we strive to balance opportunities and risks.

 We conduct macroeconomic analyses, study relevant trends and evaluate market, competition and location analyses.
 In addition, we analyse the critical success factors of our business models and relevant cost drivers of our company.
 The Management Board of METRO AG specifies the derived market and business opportunities as well as efficiency enhancement potential in the context of strategic as well as short-term and medium-term planning.
 To this end, it seeks regular dialogue with the management of the sales lines, group companies and central holding units.
 As a company, we focus primarily on business approaches driven by the market and by customers.
 We continuously review the various elements of our sustainable long-term growth strategy.